effektif/user-docs/docs/process-builder/roles.rst

 Signavio Workflow automatically assigns each new task with a role assignment to the person who already has the role.

 In Signavio Workflow, a process role works like a workflow variable that you use to assigning tasks.
-A role variable has the :ref:`type-user` and stores a single user.
+A role variable has the :ref:`type-user` type and stores a single user.

 These process roles differ from organization roles.
 For example, you can have the *Team lead* role in your organization, an assignment that does not necessarily have an end date.